 The majority of the Fair Tax Foundation’s income is derived from trading activity and the assessment and licensing of business to our Fair Tax Mark accreditation standards; however, grant funding has also made a significant contribution to our growth and impact.

-In particular, we are deeply appreciate of the crucial support we have received from the Joseph Rowntree Charitable Trust, the Joffe Charitable Trust, Friends Provident Foundation, the Network for Social Change, the Barrow Cadbury Trust, Luminate and Trust for London.
+In particular, we are deeply appreciative of the crucial support we have received from the Joseph Rowntree Charitable Trust, the Joffe Charitable Trust, Friends Provident Foundation, Funding for Social Change, the Barrow Cadbury Trust, Luminate, Trust for London and Paracletos.

-We think it’s important that accreditation standards, think tanks and public policy campaigns should be open and honest as to their sources of grant funding.
-As of 2017, we disclose this in a systematic fashion (taking account of the guidance of Transparify) alongside our annual Financial Statements.
+We believe accreditation standards, think tanks and public policy campaigns should be open and honest as to their sources of grant funding.
+We disclose this in a systematic fashion (taking account of Transparify guidance) alongside our annual Financial Statements.